FAQ

 3. Compiling the query will be very slow.

 4. The first case will work simply by checking all the conditions.
-No transformation into a trickier algorithm is anticipated.
+No transformation into a more complex algorithm is envisaged.

 5. Besides that, if the columns are key, read ranges are displayed for them so that only the relevant data can be read.
 The read range output algorithm will work more optimally for the IN variant.